-You want to get rid of your student loan debt.
-It can be stressful and cause anxiety in your daily life.
-If you live in the state of Ohio where the average student loan debt is $32,195, you may feel this pressure.
+So, you want to get rid of your student loan debt.
+Large monthly payments can be stressful and cause anxiety in your daily life.
+If you live in the state of Ohio where the average student debt is $34,701, you may feel this pressure.
 However, residents of Ohio have options for student loan forgiveness specific to their state.

 Student loan forgiveness in Ohio

 Ohio offers state-specific student loan forgiveness and student loan repayment options.
-These are primarily aimed at those who serve the community.
+However, these are primarily aimed at student loan borrowers who serve the community.
 This includes Ohio student loan forgiveness programs for doctors, dentists and lawyers.

-Here’s a look at the student loan forgiveness and loan repayment programs available.
+Here’s a look at the student loan forgiveness and loan repayment programs available, along with eligibility requirements.

 1. Ohio State Loan Repayment Program

 The Ohio Department of Health State Loan Repayment Program offers loan repayment for primary care, mental health and dental providers.
-You must be working in federally-designated Health Professional Shortage Areas (HPSAs) or state-designated Health Resource Shortage Areas (HRSA) to be eligible for this program.
+You must work in a federally designated Health Professional Shortage Area (HPSA) or a state-designated Health Resource Shortage Area (HRSA) to be eligible for this program.